 Because living "straight as an arrow" sounds like making no mistakes, being morally perfect, and appearing upright and righteous to others.
 Yet, no one can live that way.
 In fact, Christ shared disdain for those who tried to appear "straight as an arrow" for he knew that everyone's heart is full of wickedness.

-What's amazing about living your life as an arrow is that, in seeking a target toward's Christ, the bent and the broken, the misshapen and the misdirected, can all turn from their ways and reset the arc of their lives upon Christ.
+What's amazing about living your life as an arrow is that, in seeking Christ, if you feel bent and broken, misshapen and misdirected, you can still reset the arc of your life.

 You can define your Purpose as one for the advancement of Christ's Gospel and the equipping of the saints.